 In a recent survey administered by Oracle, only about 10% of companies claim they are using AI extensively throughout the hiring process today.
 While 36% state that they expect a high increase in usage in the coming years.

 Naturally, the shift towards powering recruitment by artificial intelligence started where the needs are highest.
-Established high volume hirers and extremely knowledge-intensive industries have traditionally spent endless resources on recruiting and now lead the charge toward a change.
+Established high volume hirers and industries with a underserved candidate pool have traditionally spent endless resources on recruiting and now lead the charge toward a change.

 But, as performance continues to increase and use cases expand, it’s expected that many more will follow.